Azure/GPT-RAG/docs/GH-SETUP.md

 - GitHub organization with ability to provision environments (e.g., GH Enterprise)
 - Bash shell (e.g. Git Bash)
 - Personnel with Azure admin (can create Service Principals) and GitHub admin (owns repo/org) access
-- The code in the repository needs to exist in Azure Repos and you need to have it cloned locally.
+- The code in the repository needs to exist in GitHub and you need to have it cloned locally.
 This guide may be useful if you run into issues setting up your repository: https://github.com/Azure/azure-dev/blob/main/cli/azd/docs/manual-pipeline-config.md

 # Steps: